ART: Adaptive Resampling-based Training for Imbalanced Classification: Introduction

 To this end, we propose ART, a resampling-based method that uses the class-wise macro F1-score as a simple heuristic for adjusting the data distribution.
-To the best of our knowledge, this is a novel approach that dynamically resamples data based on model performance.
+This is a novel approach that dynamically resamples data based on model performance.
 ART periodically monitors class-wise performance and updates the sampling distribution to emphasize underperforming classes.
-This class-level focus avoids the instability associated with instance-level difficulty estimation \cite{Sinha_2022} and treats class difficulty as dynamic rather than static throughout training.
-Figure~\ref{fig:art-overview} shows how the sampling distribution of classes changes based on the macro F1-score as training progresses.
+This class-level focus avoids the instability associated with instance-level difficulty estimation \citep{Sinha_2022} and treats class difficulty as dynamic rather than static throughout training.
+Figure\ref{fig:overallsys} shows how the sampling distribution of classes is changed based on the macro F1-score as training progresses.
 Using a class-wise metric as a resampling heuristic offers a simpler and more robust alternative to complex fixed heuristics.
-Figure ~\ref{fig:art-dynamics} shows how training progresses under ART.
-Unlike ~\cite{Sinha_2022}, which uses both resampling and a modified loss function, ART demonstrates that performance metric-based resampling alone outperforms existing methods.
+Unlike ~\citep{Sinha_2022}, which uses both resampling and a modified loss function, ART demonstrates that performance metric-based resampling alone outperforms existing methods.
 Also, ART utilizes a balance of performance metric-based sampling and the original dataset priors rather than completely ignoring the original data distribution.
 We demonstrate that ART consistently outperforms existing methods across classification tasks, achieving superior accuracy, recall, precision, and F1-scores.
 We also show that ART performs better than the baseline at varying levels of imbalance.
 Furthermore, we evaluate ART on classification tasks across tabular, image, and text datasets to demonstrate its modality-agnostic nature.